CornellNLP/CS4300_Flask_template/README.md

 # else create a new file with those variables
 cat .env

-# This command should produce something non-empty if your autoenv is correctly configured
+# This command should produce something non-empty (specifically: config.DevelopmentConfig) if your autoenv is correctly configured
 echo $APP_SETTINGS

 # Reactivate the environment because you just reloaded the shell